Use this guide to make homemade washing soda from baking soda. It's easy and you only need one ingredient!

 - to degrease, remove oil and wine stains

-- to descale hard water for laundry, coffee pots and pipes
+- to descale electric coffee pots from hard water.

 - a way to polish silver - see my tutorial on non-toxic silver cleaning method

 But it is, CAUSTIC and NOT EDIBLE.
 And it's strongly advised to use gloves when cleaning with it and not inhale the particles.

 Baking Soda Is Mainly Used For Baking

 Baking Soda - Sodium BiCarbonate (NaHCO3).
 Mainly used for BAKING and is a mildly 'basic' with pH of 8.

 - a leavening agent as it reacts with acidic ingredients such as buttermilk and yogurt.